ethereum-optimism/community-hub/src/docs/useful-tools/networks.md

 You can run a large application for free using [Alchemy](https://www.alchemy.com/optimism).
 We’ve done extensive diligence and Alchemy is our recommendation due to reliability, scalability, and data correctness.
 They're the default API provider and developer platform for top projects like OpenSea and Facebook.

+To see the full list of providers visit [Node & API Providers](./providers.md).

 ### Test ETH

 [The Optimism Faucet](https://optimismfaucet.xyz/) provides Optimism Goerli ETH.
 Alternatively, if you already have Goerli ETH, you can [bridge it](https://app.optimism.io/bridge).
-For more faucet options see [Network Faucets](../faucets.md).
+For more faucet options see [Network Faucets](./faucets.md).